Diffraction-limited system: The Abbe diffraction limit for a microscope

-Considering green light around 500 nm and a NA of 1, the Abbe limit is roughly $d=\frac{\lambda}{2}=250 \text{ nm}$ (0.25 μm), which is small compared to most biological cells (1 μm to 100 μm), but large compared to viruses (100 nm), proteins (10 nm) and less complex molecules (1 nm).
+Considering green light around 500 nm and a NA of 1, the Abbe limit is roughly d = = 250 nm, which is small compared to most biological cells (1±to μm), but large compared to viruses (100 nm), proteins (10 nm) and less complex molecules (1 nm).
 To increase the resolution, shorter wavelengths can be used such as UV and X-ray microscopes.
 These techniques offer better resolution but are expensive, suffer from lack of contrast in biological samples and may damage the sample.

 Digital photography

 In a digital camera, diffraction effects interact with the effects of the regular pixel grid.
 The combined effect of the different parts of an optical system is determined by the convolution of the point spread functions (PSF).
 The point spread function of a diffraction limited circular-aperture lens is simply the Airy disk.
 The point spread function of the camera, otherwise called the instrument response function (IRF) can be approximated by a rectangle function, with a width equivalent to the pixel pitch.
 A more complete derivation of the modulation transfer function (derived from the PSF) of image sensors is given by Fliegel.
 Whatever the exact instrument response function, it is largely independent of the f-number of the lens.
 Thus at different f-numbers a camera may operate in three different regimes, as follows: